Top Tips to Reduce Christmas Bloating

 • Spending more time being sedentary at home and restricting our movements can make our digestion more sluggish than normal.
 Sitting down causes your abdomen to compress, which slows down gut function.
 This can lead to bloating and less efficient bowels.

-• The pressure we feel at this time of year trying to accommodate family and friends and make Christmas extra special can take a toll on our gut health, never mind the additional unique stress that COVID-19 now brings to our holiday plans.
+• The pressure we feel at this time of year trying to accommodate family and friends and make Christmas extra special can take a toll on our gut health.
 Altogether, these factors can lead to feeling bloated over Christmas.
 You can read more about stress & bloating in our article: Stress & Bloating.

 7 tips to get rid of Christmas bloat